vmware-archive/kube-prod-runtime/docs/migration-guides/prometheus-migration.md

 drwxrwsr-x    3 1001     1001          4096 Dec  5 12:01 wal
 ```

-Now, kick the Prometheus pod with:
+Now, delete the Prometheus pod to force a reload of all the TSDB blocks with:

 `kubectl delete pod prometheus-0 -n kubeprod --grace-period=0`

-In the next start, Prometheus will restore the snapshot and you will see the following logs:
+In the next start

 ```bash
 level=info ts=2018-11-30T13:02:09.537050487Z caller=main.go:238 msg="Starting Prometheus" version="(version=2.4.3, branch=HEAD, revision=167a4b4e73a8eca8df648d2d2043e21bdb9a7449)"